 Due to delays in data processing at GenBank, some accession numbers may lead to unreleased (pending) pages.

 These pages will eventually be made live, so try again later.

-The following text is derived from original research of R. E. Tulloss.
+The following text is derived from molecular studies of L. V. Kudzma and from other original research of R. E. Tulloss.